-The Institute plans for a deficit of up to £100,000 on an ongoing basis i.e. excluding strategy costs, Congress and any significant one off costs.
+The Institute plans for a deficit of up to £250,000 on an ongoing basis i.e. excluding strategy costs, Congress and any significant one off costs.
 The deficit will be funded from the surplus generated by the biennial Congress event.

-Future plans include providing better support, information and services for members through a variety of methods, including improved publications and greater online resources.
+Future plans include providing better support, information and services for members through a variety of methods, including improved publications and more online resources.
+This will be supported by a new website and customer relationship management system with better functionality than the existing systems.
+We also plan to replace other elements of our IT system to increase efficiency and resilience.
 For more information and a detailed review of future plans, see the Institute's strategy and the Institute's Members' Report which are both available on the website.